Lecturer in Politics/International Relations

 We host the Aston Centre for Europe (ACE), an innovative inter-disciplinary hub for research, policy advice and teaching, which is co-directed by members of the PIR group.
 ACE has a broad research agenda, and is by no means confined to a narrow view of European politics.
 We would, however, be interested in receiving strong applications from any area of our discipline, and would welcome applications from candidates who share our view that it is important for scholars to engage outside academia, as well as within it.

-We are also advertising a post as Senior Lecturer in Politics / International Relations and one as Reader in Politics / International Relations; applicants wishing to be considered for more than one role need to apply for each separately.
+We are also advertising a post as Senior Lecturer in Politics / International Relations; applicants wishing to be considered for both roles need to apply for each separately.
+Up to two appointments will be made in total.

 Please contact Dr Ed Turner (Head of Department) with any queries about the role (firstname.lastname@example.org).

-Please visit our website http://www.aston.ac.uk/jobs for further information and to apply online.
-If you do not have access to the internet telephone 0121-204-4500 quoting reference number R170380.
+Please visit our website http://www.aston.ac.uk/makethefuture for further information and to apply online.